thesuhas/orca/README.md

 <strong>Orca is a WebAssembly Transformation Library for the Component Model</strong>

-It is based of off Dfinity's implementation which you can find [here](https://github.com/dfinity/ic/tree/master/rs/wasm_transform).
+It is based on Dfinity's implementation which you can find [here](https://github.com/dfinity/ic/tree/master/rs/wasm_transform).